PMCC-BioinformaticsCore/mihcro/docs/usage.md

 ### Output directory

-The last required output for the pipeline is the `--outdir` parameter, which is simply a path to the directory where you want pipeline outputs to be stored.
+The last required input for the pipeline is the `--outdir` parameter, which is simply a path to the directory where you want pipeline outputs to be stored.
 It is called like this:

 ```bash
 --outdir '[path to output directory]'
 ```

 ### Optional pipeline parameters
 The following parameters are optional -- they either have defaults built-in, or refer to optional steps in the pipeline.
+Click on a topic to expand it for more information.

 <details>
 <summary><h4>Segmentation</h4></summary>